 An example to show what we mean.
 You may have a style with the rule-off attribute set.
-If we type some text in this style and press Return, and then change style, we get this result: Rule-off style and back to BaseStyle again.
+If you type some text in this style and press Return, and then change style, you get this result:

+Rule-off style

+and back to BaseStyle again.

-If we change the style before pressing Return, we get this; Rule-off style and back to BaseStyle again.
+If you change the style before pressing Return, you get this; Rule-off style and back to BaseStyle again.